jasonhuan9/cse15l-lab-reports/lab2.md

 ![add message2](lab2_files/add_message2.png)

 The method `handleRequest` is called again.
 It has the same relevant arugments of `/add-message`, `s=` and `user=`.
 The relevant field is `String s`.
 String s has the value of the previously recorded message which is `jpolitz: Hello`.
 String s changes by adding the new message on a seperate line.
-Here is adds `yash: How+are+you` to string s.
+Here is adds `yash: How+are+you` to string s but on a new line.

 ## Part 2

-The absolute path to the private key for SSH on local computer:
+The absolute path to the private key for SSH on my local computer:

 ![private key](lab2_files/path_to_private_key.png)

+`/Users/jasonhuang/.ssh/id_rsa.pub`

 The absolute path to the public key for SSH in ieng6:

 ![public key](lab2_files/path_to_public_key.png)

+`/home/linux/ieng6/oce/86/jah053/.ssh/authorized_keys`

 Terminal interaction of login without the need for my password: